How to determine the amount of traffic your site's web server can safely handle

 One thing's for sure; testing must happen before it's too late.
 We've all heard the phrase, ‘closing the stable door after the horse has bolted’.
 It couldn't be more appropriate for the problems huge traffic surges can bring to your business.

-There are easier ways for website owners to work out safe levels of website traffic for high traffic websites - read our handy guide.
+There are easier ways for a site owner to work out safe levels of site traffic for high traffic websites without a slow down - read our handy guide.

-There are always several solutions to every given problem, and surges in traffic are no exception.
-Here are a few ways to try and keep your systems safe when those sudden bursts of activity hit your servers.
+There are always several solutions to every given problem, and surges in site traffic are no exception.
+Here are a few ways to try and keep your systems safe and visitors happy when those sudden bursts of activity hit your individual servers - there are at least three main strategies to add capacity:

-Streamlining your high traffic website to deliver less content in bottleneck areas
+Streamlining your high traffic website to deliver less dynamic content in bottleneck areas

 If it's all about crunching numbers (and it is), many organizations reduce the amount of data being moved around by slimming down the pages getting the most attention.
-With a slimmed-down set of pages, a reduction of dynamic content, simplified page components, perhaps delivered only at peak times, your web server has less work to do per visitor, and can manage more traffic, respectively.
+With a slimmed-down set of pages, consolidation of multiple css files to reduce file sizes, a reduction of dynamic content, simplified page components or install a caching plugin, perhaps delivered to a larger number of visitors only at peak times, your web server has less work to do per website visitor, and can manage more traffic load.

-Building specific landing pages containing only static resources for advertising events off-site, with a different hosting provider or in alternative locations on multiple servers, to protect valuable server resources is another way of keeping that too-high traffic away from your heaviest performing pages - and it's worth taking a look at how your content management system or operating system is affecting performance too - but time spent on a "fine tune" may not always yield significant enough benefits.
-There are a variety of optimization techniques and optimization plugins you can use, including image optimization, to reduce the amount of traffic coming from other machines, without using more resources to serve media files.
-A caching plugin that can compress images or compress html can help.
+Building specific landing pages containing only static resources for advertising events off-site, with a different hosting provider or in alternative locations on multiple servers, to protect valuable web server resources is another way of keeping that huge traffic load away from your heaviest performing pages - and it's worth taking a look at how your content management system or operating system is affecting performance too - but time spent on a "fine tune" may not always yield significant enough benefits.
+There are a variety of optimization techniques and optimization plugins you can use, including image optimization, to reduce the amount of site traffic coming from other machines, without using more resources to serve media files.
+If you install a caching plugin that can compress images as your visitors down load images, or compress html or css files to reduce file sizes and increase speed, that can help your web host too.

 Opting to deliver third-party content

-Websites under pressure utilizing third-party content can remove some of that pressure away from their web hosting.
-If analytics pages, testing protocols, payment gateways, or social media integration can happen off-site, then it frees up processing power to manage those excess bursts of visitors.
+Websites under pressure utilizing third-party content can remove some of that website pressure away from their web hosting provider.
+If website analytics pages, testing protocols, payment gateways, or social media integration can happen off-site, then it frees up website processing power to manage those excess bursts of visitors.

 With database-driven systems, particularly eCommerce sites, they're continually interacting with their databases to produce new pages.
-This can create a massive strain on processing when heavy traffic floods in.
+This can create a massive strain on processing when high traffic floods in at speed.
 Creating a page once and re-delivering it significantly reduces that pressure, often enough to avert disaster.

 Load balancing your web servers

-When inundated with unexpected traffic, load balancing handles website traffic by splitting your daily traffic above the server level and routes it through different servers, taking the pressure off any single server when facing high loads.
+When inundated with unexpected high traffic, load balancing handles visitors' website traffic by splitting your daily site traffic above the server level and routes it through two or three different web servers (typically), taking the pressure off any single server when facing heavy loads and reducing load time.
 Intelligent load balancing, carried out using load balancing switches around available servers, diverts traffic from struggling servers to the most responsive, so your site performs as you need it to, delivering the types of page speed your customers expect.
-While utilizing some kind of load balancer can help each web server, it’s still not an ideal solution to those high traffic website events and can increase your web development costs.
+A load balancer spreads high traffic - it translates domain names to a range of web server ip addresses and often uses a redundant approach with an identical copy of the site on each web server - but load balancers are still not an ideal solution to those high traffic website events and can increase your web development and disk space costs compared with a single machine.

 What happens when there's too much traffic for your regular workarounds?